Timusan/timusan.github.io/ja/stories/web-application.md

 <div class="steps-content">
 	<p>After the idea, flow and design is approved and ready, the actual coding can begin.
 Since each web application is different, each developing route will be even so.</p>
 	<p>To help lift up the mystery and to keep you in the loop during the coding process, the web application will be build in phases.
 Each phase will be discussed beforehand, build and approved before starting on the next phase.
 This way you will know exactly what is already build, how it looks and feels and if the development is going in the right direction.
-This also allows you and Shisaa.jp to make last minute alterations before starting a new phase.</p>
+This also allows you and shisaa.be to make last minute alterations before starting a new phase.</p>
-	<p>Shisaa.jp has built countless applications, online and offline, and knows how important flexibility is, even during the coding process.
+	<p>shisaa.be has built countless applications, online and offline, and knows how important flexibility is, even during the coding process.
 Working in phases and keeping the communications channels open has been very welcomed by our current customers and has been a proven way to deliver solid, well coded applications, fully accommodating to the customers wishes.</p>
 </div>

 <h3 class="steps"><span>Step 5</span> Server setup</h3>